m3o7/canon-diy-remote-control/README.md

 ## Camera connector
 This is only interesting to you if you actually plan to *build your own trigger-trap contraption*.
 In this case you might want to actually read [this article](http://www.doc-diy.net/photo/eos_wired_remote/), as all you need is a button.
 Meaning: The camera outputs a `1V` charge on its `shutter-pin` and `focus-pin`.
 If you ground either of them via the `ground-pin` you can trigger either action.(see the image below for the 3 pins)

-The tricky part is now figuring out how the trigger-trap works internally, so you can hook it up to the arduino.
+The tricky part is now figuring out how the trigger-trap works internally, so you can hook it up to the Arduino.
 It turns out that the **Trigger-trap** uses two `transistors` to ground the contacts([more info](http://www.diyphotography.net/building-diy-trigger-trap/)).
 So you need to apply a charge to the camera connector in order to open the transistor(-switch).
 However, since the Trigger-trap is supposed to work with iPhones it does not accept a simple DC-charge.
 You actually need [AC for this](http://electronics.stackexchange.com/a/28520)!
 Luckily the Arduino can fake AC-charge somewhat with it's `PWM`-pins.
 All you need to do is use the Arduinos `analogWrite`-function.
 ![camera connector](https://farm6.staticflickr.com/5599/15501704399_a81d325ca1.jpg)